shadowsocks/shadowsocks-org/src/content/en/spec/01-protocol.md

 +-------+----------+
 ```

-Once this packet is received by server-side, payload is decrypted using the specified cipher with the IV in the packet and the pre-shared key.
-The server-side then send the data to the destination and goes into _stream_ stage, in which the data is being encrypted with the same IV and transmitted directly without IV prepended.
+Once this packet is received, payload is decrypted using the specified cipher with the IV in the packet and the pre-shared key.
+For the server-side, the data is then forwarded to the destination.
+For client-side, the data is forwarded to the application.
+And this shadowsocks TCP relay goes into _stream_ stage, in which the data is being encrypted with the same IV and transmitted directly without IV prepended.

 ```
 +----------+